-I had never heard of Glossika before writing this review and upon seeing its logo, it immediately made me think of the Duolingo owl.
+I had never heard of Glossika before writing this review but was immediately intrigued by what they have to offer.

 While it was very easy to get started with using the various resources available on the platform, I surprisingly found it quite hard to navigate my way through the material.
 This was quite frustrating as were the numerous mistakes I encountered with the learning resources themselves.